Workspace placement#

 When set to config_value::WORKSPACE_AUTOMATIC the user does not need to provide an external workspace.
 The workspace will be automatically managed by the backend library.

-Typical usage of WORKSPACE_EXTERNAL#
+Typical usage of externally-managed workspaces#

-Usage of config_value::WORKSPACE_EXTERNAL typically involves the following order of operations:
+The usage of config_value::WORKSPACE_EXTERNAL typically involves the following order of operations:

 2. The descriptor is committed.